 Related: Ace Your Reference Checks With These Sample Questions

 Background checks are less about helping you select the right candidate and more about preventing you from choosing the wrong one.
-Once you’ve honed in on a top choice using other selection methods, you might choose to use a background check as the final hurdle to clear before making an offer.
+Once you’ve honed in on a top choice using other selection methods, you might use a background check as the final hurdle to clear before making an offer.